SwanBurial/swanburial/README.md

   <div align="center"> <br/>
 C+H is encouraged, even if we don't talk and/or have not met !
 Ships are welcome as well, just don't be weird with them lwky <br/>
     <div align="center"> <br/>
-If I do something that upsets you, please let me know !
+If I do something that bothers you, please let me know !
 I will never be upset over it ^_^ <br/>
 <br/>
 <img src="https://64.media.tumblr.com/4b7d56533eda20eaea74b4734f3a01f6/136f59329199be26-cb/s400x600/8fb106ebcc5486258456d07607c1ce367bb19c51.pnj" width=500>